wjakob/nanobind/docs/classes.rst

    When the annotation :cpp:class:`nb::is_arithmetic() <is_arithmetic>` is
    passed to :cpp:class:`nb::enum_\<T\> <enum_>`, the resulting Python type will support arithmetic and bit-level operations (and, or, xor, negation).
-The operands of these operations may be either enumerators When the annotation :cpp:class:`nb::flag_enum() <flag_enum>` is passed to :cpp:class:`nb::enum_\<T\> <enum_>`, the resulting Python type will be an `enum.IntFlag`, meaning its enumerators can be combined using bitwise operators in a type-safe way: the result will have the same enumeration type as the operands, and only enumerators of the same type can be combined.
+The operands of these operations may be either enumerators.
+   When the annotation :cpp:class:`nb::flag_enum() <flag_enum>` is passed to :cpp:class:`nb::enum_\<T\> <enum_>`, the resulting Python type will be a class derived from ``enum.Flag``, meaning its enumerators can be combined using bitwise operators in a type-safe way: the result will have the same enumeration type as the operands, and only enumerators of the same type can be combined.
+   When passing both ``is_arithmetic`` and ``flag_enum``, the resulting Python type will be ``enum.IntFlag``, supporting both arithmetic and bitwise operations.

    .. code-block:: cpp